How to Download Forex Price Data in Python

 Conclusion

-With this tutorial we have learnt how to download forex price data in Python with the yahoo finance library.
-We learnt how to download daily and minute price data and you will now be able to deduce how to download data with any frequency that you'd like.
+With this tutorial we have learnt how to download forex price data in Python with the yfinance library.
+We learnt how to download daily forex data and minute forex data and you will now be able to download forex data using Python with any frequency that you'd like.

-So why not learn more about the Forex world?
-You can join the course Forex Trading Course: Basics, Momentum Strategy and Risk Management by Quantra and start having fun in the algo trading domain!
+But, why not learn more about the Forex world?
+You can join the forex trading course by Quantra and start having fun in the algo trading domain!
+The course comes highly recommended for both beginner and expert Forex traders and is available for FREE!
+Enroll now!

 Ready?
 Set?
 Go Algo!